The Mull of Galloway Experience

 Please note the tower tour is not suitable for anyone suffering from heart, breathing or balance difficulties and that any person under 1m in height will not be allowed access, this includes carried children.
 Visitors must wear sensible footwear to climb the tower.

 We are sorry but we cannot accept credit or debit card payments.

 The Lighthouse tours are by kind permission of Northern Lighthouse Board.

 The Mull of Galloway Lighthouse participates in the Association of Lighthouse Keepers’ ‘passport’ scheme.
 You can purchase your Lighthouse Passport from the exhibition and receive your stamp as a souvenir of your visit and then use your passport to visit other participating lighthouses.

-Group bookings, coach parties and school parties are welcome by and we are now taking bookings for 2018 and 2019.
+Group bookings, coach parties and school parties are welcome by and we are now taking bookings for 2019.